-In this article, we’ll discuss the detrimental implications that password sharing has on your business and bottom line, customer experience and revenue as well the emerging methods used to combat these issues.
+In this article, we’ll discuss the dangers of password sharing and the impact this has on your business and bottom line, customer experience and revenue as well as the emerging methods used to combat these issues.

 Usage monitoring and personalization: If accounts are being shared by multiple users, service providers are less likely to accurately monitor usage and are unable to correctly personalize their offerings – their user experience can’t be optimized or personalized to meet their users expectations.
 Service providers can’t give their customers what they want because they are unable to see clear user activity.
 This inability directly impacts potential revenue.

 With incorrect data, effective targeting becomes impossible as there is no clear picture of who the actual account holder is.
 Questions like, what do they like?
 When are they active?
 And how can you upsell them all to become hidden mysteries?
 The loss of potential revenue here is enormous (and unfortunate).